 At CKL workers have to work with hazardous chemicals and there is not enough safety equipment provided by the company.
-There is one department where chemicals are mixed just outside the factory, this department is claimed to be very hazardous and very polluting.
-As was correctly expected by the interviewed workers, this site was not shown by the management to SOMO researchers during their factory visit.
+There is one department where chemicals are mixed just outside the factory.
+As was expected by the interviewed workers, this site was not shown by the management to SOMO researchers during their factory visit.
 Workers complain about coughing and irritated skin and at least two cases have been found of workers having poisonous chemicals in their blood.
 After complaints by the union the management only installed a fan but the problem remains.
 Another problem reported by workers at CKL is the mixing of ink.
 They indicate that the provided mouth caps are too thin and of low quality resulting in the inhaling of poisonous fumes.
-Although the yearly company medical check did not found any medical problem one sick worker went to a hospital where it was found that his lungs were affected by toxics.
+Although the yearly company medical check did not found any medical problem one sick worker went to a hospital where it was found that his lungs were effected by toxics.
 After notification, the worker was transferred to another department.
-Finally, workers pointed out hat at CKL sometimes chemicals react, for example because different machines are cleaned with the same cloth, and causes fire.
+Finally, workers pointed out hat at CKL sometimes chemicals react, for example because different machines are cleaned with the same cloth, and cause fire.
 Around June-July there were three of such fires.
 This is dangerous, also because workers report that the fire equipment is of low quality and some of the fire extinguishers are empty.